Tractable Pathfinding for the Stochastic On-Time Arrival Problem: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have presented a novel algorithm for computing the path that maximizes the on-time arrival probability to a destination based on first computing the optimal policy for arriving on-time at the destination.
-We have also presented algorithms to speed up computation of the underlying policy, including a generalization of Arc-Flags pre-processing algorithm that we call Arc-Potentials.
-We have furthermore applied and implemented these algorithms to sample transportation networks for moderate-sized cities, and demonstrated their potential for high efficiency in real-world networks.
+We have presented an algorithm for solving the path-based SOTA problem by first solving the easier policy-based SOTA problem and then using its solution as a search heuristic.
+We have also presented two approaches for preprocessing the underlying network to speed up computation of the search heuristic and path query, including a generalization of the Arc-Flags preprocessing algorithm that we call Arc-Potentials.
+We have furthermore applied and implemented these algorithms on moderate-sized transportation networks and demonstrated their potential for high efficiency in real-world networks.

 While unobserved in practice, there remains the possibility that our algorithm may perform poorly on stochastic networks in which the optimal policy is a poor heuristic for the path reliability.
-Proofs in this direction have remained elusive, and investigation of whether such scenarios can occur in realistic networks remains an important theoretical question of great interest for future research.
+Proofs in this direction have remained elusive, and determining whether such scenarios can occur in realistic networks remains an important step for future research.
+In the absence of theoretical advances, however, our algorithm provides a more tractable alternative to the state-of-the-art techniques for solving the path-based SOTA problem.

-In the absence of theoretical improvements, however, our empirical algorithm provides an extremely efficient practical alternative to the state-of-the-art techniques for solving the path-based SOTA problem.
-It would be of interest to investigate whether our policy-based approach can be combined with other pathfinding techniques to gain additional speedup, including the stochastic dominance method of \citet{nie2009shortest} as well as generalizations of more traditional pathfinding techniques, such as bidirectional search.
-It is likely that combining several such approaches can provide even more speedup for commercial applications of the SOTA problem.